Six key customer retention metrics: CRR, NPS, CSAT, RPR, and CLV explained with formulas.

-Learn the 6 key customer retention metrics, why they’re important, and how to measure them to boost loyalty, reduce churn, drive business!
+Six key customer retention metrics and how to measure them to boost loyalty and reduce churn.

 What Are Customer Retention Metrics?